sposetti/TestDocs/prerequisites.md

 The following table describes system user account and groups.

 <pre>
-For your conveinence, we are providing [usersAndGroups.sh](./scripts/usersAndGroups.sh) script for user and group creation.
+For your conveinence, we are providing <a href="./scripts/usersAndGroups.sh">usersAndGroups.sh</a> script for setting user and group parameters.
 Edit and execute as necessary to fit your environment.
 </pre>

 <table>